-Subject to important considerations described under "Benefit Plan Investors" in this prospectus, the Class A(2017-1) notes are eligible for purchase by persons investing assets of employee benefit plans or individual retirement accounts.
-By purchasing the notes, each investor purchasing on behalf of employee benefit plans or individual retirement accounts will be deemed to certify that the purchase and subsequent holding of the notes by the investor is and will be exempt from the prohibited transaction rules of ERISA and/or Section 4975 of the Internal Revenue Code.
-A fiduciary or other person contemplating purchasing a Class A(2017-1) note on behalf of someone with "plan assets" of any plan or account should consult with its counsel regarding whether the purchase or holding of a Class A(2017-1) note could give rise to a transaction prohibited or not otherwise permissible under ERISA and/or Section 4975 of the Internal Revenue Code.
+Subject to important considerations described under "Benefit Plan Investors" in this prospectus, the Class A(2019-1) notes are eligible for purchase by persons investing assets of employee benefit plans or individual retirement accounts.
+By purchasing the notes, each investor purchasing on behalf of employee benefit plans or individual retirement accounts will be deemed to make certain representations and warranties, including that the purchase and subsequent holding of the notes by the investor is and will be exempt from the prohibited transaction rules of ERISA and/or Section 4975 of the Internal Revenue Code.
+A fiduciary or other person contemplating purchasing a Class A(2019-1) note on behalf of someone with "plan assets" of any plan or account should consult with its counsel regarding whether the purchase or holding of a Class A(2019-1) note could give rise to a transaction prohibited or not otherwise permissible under ERISA and/or Section 4975 of the Internal Revenue Code.
 For further information regarding the application of ERISA, see "Benefit Plan Investors."